 Our insurance underwriting strategy is to operate in lines of business where our underwriting expertise can make a meaningful difference to operating results.
-Our insurance business seeks to operate profitably across all the product lines and aims to attract and retain underwriting talent.
+We seek to operate profitably across all the product lines and, to do so, we aim to attract and retain underwriting talent.
 We underwrite predominantly in the London wholesale insurance markets and in regional markets, both directly and on a selective delegated underwriting authority basis.
 To achieve our objectives, our insurance operating principles are to: